MENU

 Will such a tribunal be legitimate?

-Yes, they do, and this is another helpful resource.
+They do, and they form another useful resource.
 There are no barriers to their work in this case.
 Foreign authorities can investigate crimes committed against their nationals.
 For example, two British volunteers were killed.
 The UK can now, on its own, investigate their deaths on our territory.
 We have to hand them all the information we know.
-Twenty general procuracies of twenty countries are now investigating war crimes committed against their citizens in Ukraine.
-There are dozens of such victims from some countries.
-In addition, national courts of other countries can consider cases of war crimes against Ukrainians under the universal jurisdiction principle.
+Prosecutors in twenty countries are now investigating War Crimes committed against their citizens in Ukraine.
+There are dozens of victims from some countries.
+National courts in other countries can also considerWar Crimes against Ukrainians under the universal jurisdiction principle.
 They have the right to do so and can assume many cases.
 I think this resource can also be used.

 He was released from custody pending trial because he suffered from dementia.

-Is it too late to do it now?
+Is it too late now?

 © kyiv-dialogue.org

-You said that human rights defenders are primarily in opposition to the state.
+You said that human rights defenders are primarily in opposition to the State.
 Has the work of human rights defenders become more difficult during the war?
-Have your relations with the state changed?
+Have your relations with the State changed?

-I can’t speak about all human rights defenders; the behavior and position of various HR NGOs differ.
-Our organization’s situation became more difficult as, until February 24, 2022, we did not hesitate to speak publicly about human rights violations.
-We always believed it to be our obligation.
-Sometimes, it was better to solve the problem without publicity, but we mostly did not hesitate to speak publicly about anything we considered necessary.
-The situation has changed because the enemy can use everything we say against our state, country, and ourselves.
-Therefore, we have to think 20 times about whether it is worth publicly talking about something.
-But we speak out if we consider that the state violates human rights in a way that rather plays into the hands of the enemy.
-In such cases, we try to state our position and prove that this should not be done.
-Unfortunately, the state bodies make mistakes.
-We often directly address specific officials and ask them to change something or not to pass particular laws without public discussion.
-But when we are sure that the state is making a big mistake, we act publicly.
+That situation has now changed.
+The enemy can make [propaganda] use of everything we say against our State, Ukraine, and ourselves.
+Therefore, we have to think twenty times before deciding it’s worth talking about a certain matter in public.
+We still speak out if we consider the State is violating someone’s human rights in a way that tends to play into the hands of the enemy.
+We state our position and prove that such things should not be done.
+Unfortunately, State agencies make mistakes.
+We often address specific officials directly, asking them to change something or not to pass particular laws without public discussion.
+When we are certain the State is making a big mistake, we act publicly.

 Which government decisions during the war would you call mistaken?